Edx0n/Edx0n/README.md

 I’m currently working at **Qyon** as a Jr. Front-End Developer and also graduating in Analysis and Systems Development on **Pontifical Catholic University of Campinas** a.k.a PUC-Campinas
+I'm always looking to improve my knowledges in the all of the technologies that i'm have contact on.

 <h3 align="left">Connect with me:</h3>